EmumbaOrg/docs-retail-solution-accelerator/docs/04-Multi-Agent-Workflows/03-Query-Routing-Agent.md

    - For **personalization flows**, it dispatches a background multi-agent workflow.
 3. **Streaming Response**: Each tool emits events back to the frontend via a message queue for real-time updates.

-This setup demonstrates how a single LLM-powered agent can identify user intent in real time and route the query to the most appropriate tool, enabling more natural interactions and unlocking dynamic, intent-driven experiences.
+!!! note "This setup demonstrates how a single LLM-powered agent can identify user intent in real time and route the query to the most appropriate tool, enabling more natural interactions and unlocking dynamic, intent-driven experiences."

 ---

-### 🧪 Example Queries & Tool Actions
+### Example Queries & Tool Actions

 You can experiment with this agent directly from the Product Listing or Product Detail Page.
 Just type in a query that reflects your interest or concern, and the agent will intelligently route your request to the most suitable tool.